 Question:

-How is the Country for a Contact determined if no Country Code is defined in the Contact Upload File and the Dial-in code is shared with multiple countries?
+How is the Country for a Contact determined if no Country Code is defined in the Contact Upload File and the dial-in code is shared with multiple countries?

 Answer:

-In the example below we have four phone numbers each associated with a different country that starts with dial-in code +44.
+In the example below we have four phone numbers, each associated with a different country that starts with dial-in code +44.

-See how the system deconstructs the phone number string apart and allocates the phone number to the correct country.
+See how the system deconstructs the phone number string and allocates the phone number to the correct country.

 When no dial-in code and no country code is provided, the platform will default to the contact record's country if there is a match with the phone number.